 3. The packets can be prepared ahead of time — perfect for entertaining.
 I know summer is prime barbecue season, but it’s OK to give the grill a rest every now and then.
 You can still eat your en papillotes outside.
 (Warning: Because of the lemon juice and the salt, these packets should not be assembled for more than two or three hours ahead of time — I prepared them and stored them in the fridge for two hours when I made them for my parents last weekend.)

 4. This recipe is so versatile.
 Although I’ve only experimented with sea bass and halibut, I suspect many fish species would take well to this preparation.
 Please let me know if you find success with any other varieties.
 Here, I’ve used Mexican sea bass because I can find it fresh at my Sunday farmers’ market.

-about 16 leaves Swiss chard, washed and dried
+- about 16 leaves Swiss chard or Spinach, washed and dried

-2. Lay one sheet of parchment paper on the counter and fold it in half lengthwise just to make a crease.
+- Lay one sheet of parchment paper on the counter and fold it in half lengthwise just to make a crease.
 Open the parchment paper.
-Place about four leaves of Swiss chard in the center of the parchment paper just below the centerfold.
+Place about four leaves of Swiss chard or spinach in the center of the parchment paper just below the centerfold.
 Top with fish fillet.
 Season with salt and pepper to taste.
 Top with about a tablespoon of shallots and 1.5 teaspoons capers.
 Squeeze some lemon over the fish.
 Nestle three slices of lemon on the sides of the fish.
 Sprinkle some olives, tomatoes, and zucchini (if using) around the fish.
 Top with 1 tablespoon olive oil and 1 tablespoon white wine.

 - Repeat with each fish.
-Place packages on a cookie sheet and cook about 10 minutes.
+Place packages on a cookie sheet and cook for 10 minutes.
 (Estimate about 10 minutes per inch — if the fillets are a little bit thicker than one inch, add 1 or 2 minutes.)